QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 Using matplotlib.pyplot to draw the histagram of genders. use .xlabel, .ylabel, .title to set the x-axis label, y-axis label and figure title.

-3) Using zip function to store age and name of in a list age_name_tuple.
+3) Created a list name, to save name(string type) of all patients.Using zip function to store age and name of in a list age_name_tuple.
+Using sorted function to sort the patients by age, and store the sorted result into the list age_sorted_result.

+To find the name of the oldest patient,

 #### >> Question answer: